 • The request must include the facts required by Anthem Blue Cross for the review.
 If the request does not include all such facts, Anthem Blue Cross has the right to ask you or your Provider for them.
-The request for determination of Medical Necessity will not be considered complete unless Anthem Blue Cross receives the requested information by the end of the second weekday following their request.
+The request for determination of Medical Necessity will not be considered complete unless Anthem Blue Cross receives the requested information by the end of the second weekday after Anthem Blue Cross asks.